Seabreg/Mosca/README.md

 ##Mosca
 =====

- Static analysis tool to find bugs like a grep unix command, Version 0.05
+ Manual analysis tool to find bugs like a grep unix command, Version 0.05

 because is not dynamic... uses static code to search... don't confuse with academic views hahaha don't have graph here or CFG... is a simple "grep"